zulualphatango/brainstorming/README.md

 personal notes:
-try 60,70,80,90,95 percent accuracies, take in account false positives/negatives this is a proof of concept only, thus not the photos of real equiqment, but for phase two a trial pad with male-male cables is used, for phase two maybe replicas
+try 60,70,80,90,95 percent accuracies, take in account false positives/negatives this is a proof of concept only, thus not the photos of real equiqment, but for phase two a trial pad with male-male cables is used, for phase two maybe replicas of the original photos